See Any Places – Ancient Site, Historical Site, and Historical Building

 Buyeo Gungnamji Pond, Jeongnimsaji Temple, and Busosanseong Fortress, South Korea

-The Gungnamji Pond is Korea’s first artificial pond and was created by King Mu from the Baekje Dynasty.
-The Jeongnimsaji temple has the granite pagoda from the late Baekje period and has been designated National Treasure No. 9.
-The Busosanseong Fortress is a mud fortress dating from the 6th century set on a forested mountain.
+The Gungnamji Pond is Korea’s first artificial pond, created by King Mu of the Baekje Dynasty.
+The Jeongnimsaji Temple features a granite pagoda from the late Baekje period, which has been designated National Treasure No. 9.
+The Busosanseong Fortress is a mud fortress dating back to the 6th century, situated on a forested mountain.
+220

 Gongju Magoksa, the Mountain Temple, South Korea

-Magoksa is a head temple of the Jogye Order of Korean Buddhism in Gongju, South Korea.
+Magoksa is the head temple of the Jogye Order of Korean Buddhism in Gongju, South Korea.
 The temple was established in 640 by Vinaya Master Jajang Yulsa.
+218

 Gongju Gongsanseong Fortress, Tomb of King Muryeong, and Hanok Village, South Korea